LabyMod/labymod4-api-wiki/docs/pages/addon/features/commands.md

 # Create Commands

-With LabyMod 4, You Can Create Custom Clientside Commands Which Are Easy to Use and Easy to Made, This Page Will Show You How
+With LabyMod 4, you can easily create custom client-side commands.
+This page will show you how.

-### The super Method
+### The Super Method
-The first String in the super Method is the prefix, see it as the Name of your command, the String List after it are aliases, these are optional
+The first parameter in the super constructor call is the prefix, see it as the name of your command.
+Every parameter after is an alias and thus optional.

-### The execute Method
+### The Execute Method
-Your Command method.
-If you return `true`, the command will be consumed by LabyMod and won't be send to the Server.
-If you return `false`, the command will be cancelled and sent to the Server.
+The execute method contains the code that is executed if the player is using your command.
+If you return `true`, the command will be consumed by LabyMod.
+If you return `false`, the command will not be consumed and will be sent to the server.

-To execute your Command you need to register it in your main class with `this.registerCommand(ExampleCommand.class);`then type `/notify` or `/alias`
+Before you're able to use and test your command in-game, you'll need to register the command by calling  `this.registerCommand(ExampleCommand.class);` in your main class.
+You don't need to do anything else, after registering the command and restarting LabyMod you can submit "/notify" or "/alias" in the ingame-chat and your command will be executed.

 === ":octicons-file-code-16: ExampleCommand"
 ```java